nickwu241/WhoSaidWhat/README.md

 2. They say "unlock the door"
 3. Our app will verify the voice and check that they have sufficient permissions
 4. Finally, the supervisor's phone will receive a SMS verification code that can be used to unlock the door

+## Technologies Used
+We used
+- Microsoft Speech Recognition API
+- Microsoft Speech to Text API
+- Google Cloud Speech to Text API
+- Google Sheets API
+- Slack API
+- stdlib for integrating services for the backend such as Slack and SMS
+- NodeJS with Express for the backend
+- Vue for the frontend
+- Python scripts for accessing Microsoft's APIs
+- Love ❤️

 ## Development
 Running the app requires: